Time Series

 property n_params: int

-Total number of estimated parameters (AR + MA + seasonal + mean + sigma2).
+Total number of parameters in the reported coefficient vector (AR + MA + seasonal + mean/regression + sigma2).

 summary()[source]